Is the Bill of Rights Part of the Constitution?

 The ten ratified amendments of 1789 were set out in writing in official engrossed copies and housed within the Constitution.
 This Bill of Rights contains the following.

-- The Second Amendment: The right to bear arms.
+The 2nd Amendment guarantees the right to bear arms.

 Is the Bill of Rights Part of the Constitution?